Pirates vs. Twins Player Props Betting Odds

-Player prop betting options for Carlos Correa, Bryan Reynolds and others are available in the Minnesota Twins-Pittsburgh Pirates matchup at Target Field on Saturday, starting at 7:10 PM ET.
+Player prop bet options for Carlos Correa, Bryan Reynolds and others are available when the Minnesota Twins host the Pittsburgh Pirates at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!